EsrefPivcic/MyPolyglot/README.md

    git submodule init
    git submodule update

 2. Before running MyPolyglot, you need to build the Marian NMT framework.
-Navigate to the Marian NMT Visual Studio project and open the README file:
+Navigate to the Marian NMT Visual Studio project and open the Readme file:

    ```bash
    cd marian/vs